 This policy is reviewed on an annual basis.
+The school last consulted on the Admissions Policy for the 2021 2022 academic year.

 Although the School participates in Reading Borough Council's centralised co-ordinated admission's process, the Admissions Authority is the school's Academy Trust which has delegated the taking of all decisions required to be made under this policy to the Governing Body.